bsocius-development/www.bsocius.org/README.md

 # We need help!

 Since bSocius is developed as an open source project we are open for everybody who wants to join and help bSocius to become a great tool for sharing great moments with the world.
 So, if you are a developer, designer, translator, or somebody who is willing to submit bug reports.
-Please visit our github repo or join us at #bsocius at irc.freenode.net.
+Please visit our [github repo](https://github.com/bsocius-development) or join us at #bsocius at **irc.freenode.net**.
 And let this be a great journey for all of those who are willing to help out and make bSocius the best tool for sharing moments.